rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 ![truffle console](/assets/img/tutorials/create-a-token/image-15.png)

-What we are doing here is telling Truffle to connect to an RSK public testnet node, and giving it control over your recently created account.
+This action instructs Truffle to connect to an RSK public testnet node and grants it permission to control the newly created account.

 ## To get our address

-Let’s type this in Truffle console to save in variable `account` the first address generated with our mnemonic:
+Enter the command below into the Truffle console to save the first address generated with our mnemonic into an `account` variable:

 ```javascript
 var account = Object.keys(web3.currentProvider.wallets)[0]
 ```

-The result is your account address.
-Type this to show it:
+The output is your account address.
+Enter this command to view it:

 ```javascript
 account
 ```

-In my example, it is `0x9682725a85f85f097ab368555a286618dc982c99`.
+In my example, the output is `0x9682725a85f85f097ab368555a286618dc982c99`.
 Copy this address.

 ![account address](/assets/img/tutorials/create-a-token/image-16.png)

 ## Check balance

-Now, let’s check our balance.
-Run this command in Truffle console:
+To check the balance, run this command in Truffle console:

 ```javascript
 (await web3.eth.getBalance(account)).toString()
 ```

-The balance is 0 and we need tR-BTC.
-Let's get it in the next step.
+The balance is 0 and we need some to pay for gas fees.
+We shall get some tR-BTC in the next step.

 ![getBalance(account) 0](/assets/img/tutorials/create-a-token/image-44.png)

-# TestNet Faucet
+# Testnet Faucet

-You can get some tR-BTC from
+You can get some tR-BTC from the RSK Testnet faucet.

 [faucet.testnet.rsk.co](https://faucet.testnet.rsk.co/)